Why I am not in favor of supplementing with isolated vitamin D

 - Biochemical Individuality: Some products combine vitamin D3 with calcium and/or magnesium.
 The idea behind is that vitamin D3 helps to assimilate calcium and that it depletes magnesium.
 I do not recommend such products.
 As already explained, taking vitamin D3 without vitamin K2 and vitamin A can lead to the calcium being deposited in the wrong place (your arteries rather than your bones).
 In addition to that, not everyone needs additional calcium, and not everyone needs additional magnesium, even if they show symptoms of deficiency.
 Sometimes people have signs of a calcium deficiency but they actually lack magnesium, which the body needs to make use of the calcium it already has and vice versa.
 Everybody is different and has unique dietary and nutrient needs.
 Knowing more about your individual metabolism, i.e. your Metabolic Type, can help determine what your individual needs are.

 Because nutrients do not exist in isolation, I prefer Real Food and supplements derived from Real Food over isolated nutrients.
 In the case of vitamin D3, the most natural and most traditional food based supplement is cod liver oil.
 Cod liver oil is naturally rich in vitamin D3 and vitamin A, which need each other for ideal assimilation and also keep each other in balance, avoiding toxicity.
 In nature, all foods rich in vitamin D3 are also rich in vitamin A. They also always come with fat, which improves assimilation (both vitamin D3 and vitamin A are fat-soluble), and with cholesterol (it is the cholesterol in our skin that allows us to produce vitamin D3 from sunshine).
-Cod liver oil doesn’t have vitamin K2 though, but remember that one supplement is not meant to provide everything all by itself, but rather to be a complement to a nutrient-dense, whole foods diet that doesn’t exclude whole food groups.
+Pure cod liver oil doesn’t have vitamin K2 though, but remember that one supplement is not meant to provide everything all by itself, but rather to be a complement to a nutrient-dense, whole foods diet that doesn’t exclude whole food groups.
 Such a diet would contain vitamin K2 in the form of raw dairy (especially hard cheeses and grass-fed butter), egg yolks and poultry liver.
-Alternatively, one can choose to combine a high-quality cod liver oil supplement with a supplement combining vitamin D3 and K2.
-That is what I personally do.
+Alternatively, one can choose a product combining high-quality cod liver oil with high-vitamin butter oil (see below) or combine two products: a high-quality cod liver oil and another supplement combining vitamin D3 and K2.
+I personally alternate between the two.
+Cod Liver Oil has the additional advantage to provide some omega 3 fatty acids, too (not as many as a pure omega 3 fish oil though).

 I recommend the following products: